timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 Afterward, it determines the desired shard and responds to the API server with an object patch, adding the `shard` label as shown in [@lst:webhook-response].

 Finally, the sharder runs the "sharder" controller that handles changes to the set of available shards and the ring's configuration.
-It watches `ClusterRings` and shard `Leases` to reconcile all object assignments of a ring whenever its configuration changes or when a shard becomes available or unavailable (evt. \ref{evt:new-shard} and \ref{evt:shard-down}).
+It watches `ClusterRings` and shard `Leases` to reconcile all object assignments of a ring whenever its configuration changes or when a shard becomes available or unavailable (\refevt{new-shard}, \refevt*{shard-down}).
 With this, the sharder can perform automatic rebalancing in response to dynamic instance changes or configuration changes (e.g., additional sharded resources) without human interaction.
 Additionally, it is triggered periodically (every 5 minutes by default) to perform assignments of objects not assigned by the sharder webhook due to intermediate failures.